Estate Planning: It's for Everyone

 Revocable trust.
 With a revocable trust, you can maintain control and ownership of the trust assets during your life and direct how and when your beneficiaries will receive trust distributions upon your death.
 Additionally, by funding a revocable trust during your life, your assets will avoid probate administration.
 If a pet is an important part of your family, many states now permit legally enforceable pet trusts, which allow you to provide funds to a trustee for the future care of the animal.

-Keep in mind that a will governs only probate property; a trust governs only assets owned by the trust.
+Other considerations Keep in mind that a will governs only probate property; a trust governs only assets owned by the trust.
 In addition, some assets pass outside of probate by virtue of a beneficiary designation or the manner in which title is held.
 To ensure that they will be distributed according to your wishes, it's essential to review the ownership and beneficiary designations of these assets, which include:

 Jointly held property